codelv/atom-db/README.md

 # NoSQL support

-You can use atom-db to save and restore atom subclasses to MongoDB.
+You can also use atom-db to save and restore atom subclasses to MongoDB.

 The NoSQL version is very basic as mongo is much more relaxed.
 No restriction is imposed on what type of manager is used, leaving that to whichever database library is preferred but it's tested (and currently used) with [motor](https://motor.readthedocs.io/en/stable/) and [tornado](https://www.tornadoweb.org/en/stable/index.html).

-### Example using MongoDB and motor

-Just define models using atom members, but subclass the NoSQLModel.
+Just define models using atom members, but subclass the `NoSQLModel`.

 ```python